Tokyo Disney Resort Tickets & Extras Explained (Simply)

 In Tokyo Disneyland: Jamboree Mickey: Let’s Dance!
 Mickey’s Magical Music World, Club Mouse Beat

-In Tokyo Disneysea: Believe!
+In Tokyo DisneySea: Believe!
 Sea of Dreams, Big Band Beat: A Special Treat, Jamboree Mickey: Let’s Dance!

 This page on the Tokyo Disney website explains how to make an Entry Request.